Longyearbyen Svalbard, Norway Travel Guide

 Telenor and Telia are the main mobile providers.
 Local SIM cards at airport or shops.
 Coverage within Longyearbyen.
 No mobile signal in wilderness.

 Wi-Fi is widely available in hotels, guesthouses, restaurants, and cafes.
-Speeds are generally reliable.
+Speeds are for the most part reliable.
 Most accommodations include free Wi-Fi.

 The post office is in the town center.
 Send postcards with an unique Svalbard postmark, a special souvenir.
 Services operate on regular weekday hours.